Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization/README.md

 <h3>Short- and Long-term Chaotic Systems Prediction by Reservoir Computing</h3>

-We take two examples to get more familiar with reservoir computing: the Lorenz system and Mackey-Glass systems.
+We take two examples: the Lorenz system and Mackey-Glass systems to show the short- and long-term prediction performance of reservoir computing.

 The classic Lorenz chaotic system is a simplified model for atmospheric convection, which can be discribed by the three dimensional nonlinear differential equations: